anouaressa/Satoru_Gojo_Infra/README.md

     vagrant init bento/ubuntu-22.04
     vagrant up

-    expected result virtulbox  creat a vm for you (by default the user is vagrant and password is vagrant)
+    !!! if u have a error in one of this tow steps just restart you're machine expected result virtulbox  creat a vm for you (by default the user is vagrant and password is vagrant)

     if you like you can destroy the vm using vagrant destroy